LoloCabbage/Geo1016-photogrammetry/README.md

 # calibtaion_method.cpp
 TO DO
-1. check if input is valid (e.g., number of correspondences >= 6, sizes of 2D/3D points must match) - [x] --> They already check this in line 204 of calibration.cpp right? - [ ]
+1. check if input is valid (e.g., number of correspondences >= 6, sizes of 2D/3D points must match) - [x]
-3. construct the P matrix (so P * m = 0) - [ ]
+2. construct the P matrix (so P * m = 0) - [ ]
-4. solve for M (the whole projection matrix, i.e., M = K * [R, t]) using SVD decomposition.
+3. solve for M (the whole projection matrix, i.e., M = K * [R, t]) using SVD decomposition.
 Optional: you can check if your M is correct by applying M on the 3D points.
 If correct, the projected point should be very close to your input images points. - [ ]
-5. extract intrinsic parameters from M. - [ ]
+4. extract intrinsic parameters from M. - [ ]
-6. extract extrinsic parameters from M. - [ ]
+5. extract extrinsic parameters from M. - [ ]
 ## requirements for input and output
     std::cout << "\n[Liangliang]:\n"
                  "\tThe input parameters of this function are:\n"